alexisbaxman/ancpbids_documentation/index.md

 # Welcome!

-Hello everyone, and welcome to this ancpBIDS tutorial.
+Hello everyone, and welcome to this ancpBIDS documentation.

 **ancpBIDS** is a lightweight Python library to handle BIDS datasets efficiently.
 * Read, query and writes BIDS-compliant datasets.
 * Managing I/O operations within wokflows and analysis pipelines.
 Such as [MEGqc](https://github.com/ANCPLabOldenburg/MEGqc).